rjcrowderschaefer/pokedex/README.md

 ```
 "Server is working and displays a plain index page"

-"Displays a bunch of Pokémon images on the index".
+"Displays a bunch of Pokémon images on the index"

-"Has separate show pages for each Pokémon".
+"Has separate show pages for each Pokémon"

-"Has the ability to add a new Pokémon".
+"Has the ability to add a new Pokémon"

-"Has the ability to edit existing Pokémon".
+"Has the ability to edit existing Pokémon"

-"Has the ability to delete Pokémon".
+"Has the ability to delete Pokémon"

-"The app uses RESTful routing, all seven RESTful routes".
+"The app uses RESTful routing, all seven RESTful routes"

-"View templates are complete".
+"View templates are complete"

-"Static assets included (CSS) and styled app".
+"Static assets included (CSS) and styled app"
 ```

 ## **Deliverables**